t9md/atom-narrow/README.md

 # Features

 - Auto preview items under cursor(default `true` for all providers).
-- Auto update items on narrow-editor when item changed(e.g. `narrow:scan` refresh items when text changed).
+- Auto refresh items on `narrow-editor` on underlying buffer text change(e.g. `narrow:scan` refresh items when text changed).
-- Auto refresh items on active text-editor change(e.g. `narrow:symbols` always shows current-editor's symbol list).
+- Auto refresh items on active text-editor change(e.g. `narrow:symbols` shows symbols in active-text-editor)
-- Auto sync editor's cursor position to selected item on narrow-editor(narrowing UI).
+- Currently selected items on `narrow-editor` auto follow( sync ) to active-editor's cursor position.
-- Navigate between narrowed items without focusing narrow-editor.
+- Navigate between narrowed items without focusing `narrow-editor`.
-- Direct edit in narrow-editor which update realFile on disk by `narrow:update-real-file` commands.
+- Direct edit in `narrow-editor` which update realFile on disk by `narrow:update-real-file` commands.
 - [vim-mode-plus](https://atom.io/packages/vim-mode-plus) integration( I'm also maintainer of vim-mode-plus ).
 - For what can I use this?, See [Use case and flow of keystrokes](https://github.com/t9md/atom-narrow/issues/75).
 - Also see [Q&A](#qa) section at bottom of this README.